plausible/docs/docs/metrics-definitions.md

 ## Goals

 You can use goals to track desired actions people take on your site.
 Goals can be based on people [visiting a particular page](pageview-goals.md) or [triggering a particular event](custom-event-goals.md) such as subscribing to a newsletter or signing up for an account.
+You can even use custom properties to create your own metrics to collect and analyze data that Plausible doesn’t automatically track.

+## Outbound link clicks

+Automatically track the number of clicks on the external links.
+This feature is not enabled by default so you need to [follow these steps](outbound-link-click-tracking.md) to enable it for sites where you want to track clicks on external links

 ## Unique Conversions